muditsingal/dual_boot_management/README.md

 <p>Dual boot can be challenging for users new to Linux.
 Dual boot is a powerful tool that allows developers, researchers, and hobbyists to tinker with different OS configurations and harness the true potential of a system.
 Other alternatives to dual boot are available with a few limitations:</p>

 <ol>
-    <li>Virtual machines (such as <a href="https://www.virtualbox.org/">VirtualBox</a>) are flexible but hardware acceleration and working with I/O ports can be challenging.
+    <li>Virtual machines (such as <a href="https://www.virtualbox.org/">VirtualBox</a>) are flexible but hardware acceleration and working with I/O ports can be challenging.</li>
     <li><a href="https://learn.microsoft.com/en-us/windows/wsl/">WSL 2 (Windows subsystem for Linux)</a> is a great tool and comes with numerous features and Linux capabilities that you can use without setting up a VM or dual boot machine.
-I haven't used it extensively; hence I am not sure how well hardware interfacing works on it.
+I haven't used it extensively; hence I am not sure how well hardware interfacing works on it.</li>
 </ol>

 <h2>Overview of the most common steps to dual boot your system (Ubuntu)</h2>